rhondos/rafflebot/README.md

 The commands for viewers are: !raffle (to join the raffle) !tickets (to see how many tickets you got), !afk (user can generate a ticket if joining the raffle, then go afk and cant be drawn as winner) !re (the user is back from afk and can be drawn as winner again) the rest for the streamer is in the Userinterface of the bot :)

 THIS IS JUST A TRIAL VERSION!
 It will only work till June 1 2023!
-If u want the real version, it will be 5€ a Month - for more Info send me an Email (Rhondos1988@gmail.com) or Contact me on Twitch (Rhondos)
+If u want the real version, it will be 5€ a Month - for more Info send me a pm on Discord (https://discord.gg/4ZSYZfQb8z) or Contact me on Twitch (Rhondos)